 How it works

-You can choose between two strategies:
+You can choose between three strategies:

 All scripts are delayed unless excluded.